mrSpooder/music-dl/README.md

 - Test
 - Improve error handling
-- Add interactive mode as a simple web UI for the program
 - Make album split work with m4a
 - Improve timestamp recognition
 - Write manpage